Káraný: History

+Demographics

+Transport

+The Prague–Kolín railway line runs through the municipal territory, but there is no train station.
+The municipality is served by the station in neighbouring Čelákovice.

 Economy

-Thank to its location, Káraný is known as a recreation area.
+Thanks to its location, Káraný is known as a recreation area.
 A significant majority of the houses in the village are cottages of residents of Prague and other larger towns nearby.

-Since 1914 Káraný has supplied Prague with drinking water.
+Since 1914, Káraný has supplied Prague with drinking water.
 Its water treatment facility on right bank of the Elbe is one of three major sources of drinking water for Prague.

 In 2010–2012, a small hydroelectric power plant was built.

+Sights

+The most valuable building is the former inn.
+It is a pseudo-Baroque house with Art Nouveau elements from the beginning of the 20th century.
+Today it is in a desolate state and unused.

+A landmark is the Chapel of Saint John of Nepomuk in the centre of the village.